-To view our Early Intervention brochure, please click here.
+To view our online brochure, please click here.

 Infants and toddlers who have an identified disability, including children with Down syndrome, cerebral palsy, spina bifida, autism spectrum disorder (ASD) and pervasive developmental delays (PDD) are eligible for early intervention services.

 The federal government, under Part C of Individuals with Disabilities Education Act (IDEA), provides funding to states for screening and identification, assessment, IFSP development, and service coordination for children birth through three years of age with or at risk for disabilities and their families.

 In New Jersey, funding for early intervention services flows through the New Jersey State Department of Health and Senior Services.
 To begin the process of enrolling in early intervention services parents may go to NJEIS and click on Make a Referral to identify contact information for their geographic area.

 The early intervention program at P. G. Chambers School assists the family in helping their child improve the communication, motor, learning, social, and emotional skills necessary for lifelong learning.
 The program also provides parents with support, information, and education about child development, disabilities, their rights as parents of children with disabilities, and how to secure services and advocate for their children.

 The goals of P.G.
 Chambers School early intervention program are:

 - to improve the motor, language, learning, social, and emotional development of each child

 - to provide the foundation for success in school and life

 - to provide support, information, and education to families